zprogrammer-code/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab-denver-web-010620/README.md

 ## Introduction

-In the previous lab we saw how wrapping "raw" use of Ruby primitive instructions (REEPETITION, `Array` methods, etc.) into methods makes it easier for humans to reason about code.
+In the previous lab we saw how "First-Order" methods make it easier for humans to reason about code.

 However, we can create code that is easier to maintain, clearer and more beautiful if we wrap "First-Order" methods inside of _other methods_.
 In the